spacebanana420/ffscala/README.md

 ffmpeg -i image.bmp -filter:v scale=700:800 biggerimage.png
 ```
 Note that the relative paths for the images can be used instead of the absolute paths.
 You don't also need to use many functions to get a working FFmpeg command.

+Your path names can have spaces between them, as the command execution is shell-independent.

 # Requirements